Scrummy Lane

 Can I make it ahead?

 Definitely!
-I often assemble my beef moussaka in the morning, then pop it in the fridge until evening.
-You can even assemble it the day before you want to cook it.
+I often fully assemble my beef moussaka in the morning, then cover it and pop it in the fridge until evening.
+In fact, you can assemble it up to a day before you want to cook it.

-Or you can freeze it after assembling.
-Either let it defrost then cook as normal, or cook straight from frozen and add another 20 to 25 minutes onto the cooking time.
+Or you can freeze it after assembling (let cool completely, then wrap really well in several layers of plastic wrap or aluminum foil).
+When you’re ready to eat it, either let defrost in the fridge overnight, then cook as normal.
+Or cook straight from frozen and add another 20 to 25 minutes onto the cooking time.
+You’ll see when it’s done – it will be browned, bubbling and delicious looking!

 Which leads me onto the next common question…